tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 ### Build the Toolchain: ####

-#### Clone my OS X Cross Branch: ####
+#### Clone the OS X Cross `ppc-test` Branch: ####

-I have had to make a few minor changes to the `build_gcc.sh`, added some scripts that can be used to test the Toolchain, and added detailed instructions on how I built this toolchain.
-This is currently in an unmerged branch.
+I have made a few minor changes to the `build_gcc.sh`, I have added some scripts that can be used to test the Toolchain, and I have added detailed instructions on how I built this toolchain.

 ```
 # Clone the unmerged branch: